deniskrumko/mold/README.md

 ## Why not standard Go templates?

-Yeah, why not?
-It excels at what it does.

-However, Go templates, while simple and powerful, can be unfamiliar when dealing with multiple template files.
+Go templates, while simple and powerful, can be unfamiliar when dealing with multiple template files.

 Mold provides an intuitive and conventional higher-level usage of Go templates for dealing with multiple template files.